Posted on 12 Dec 2017

 You wonder to yourself if it’s really a big deal if you let her sleep on her belly this one time, but what if that “no big deal” mindset means the difference in life and death?

-In Georgia, there are three sleep-related infant deaths every week, meaning three babies don’t wake up from their naps or nighttime sleep.
+In Georgia, there are about three sleep-related infant deaths every week, meaning three babies don’t wake up from their naps or nighttime sleep.
 You think that statistic couldn’t get any more horrifying, but it does: Many of those deaths are preventable.

 - Don’t share a bed with your baby.